A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction

-where we will take $\Delta E \ll E_{max}$.
+where $\Delta E \ll E_{max}$.
 For all cases considered in this work we will take $\Delta E = 0.005 E_{max}$.
 It can be verified that for energies $E \ll E_{max}$ this distribution reduces to a Maxwellian, but at $E=E_{max}$ recovers the high energy boundary condition defined by Eq. (\ref{eq:ME3}).
-For all cases considered in this paper we will take the high energy boundary condition to be $E_{max}=15$, and the low energy boundary to be $E_{max}=0.01$.
-This high energy boundary condition will enable an accurate solution of the ion distribution for the energies of interest for evaluating the fusion reactivity for hot spots of at least two keV.
+The high energy boundary condition will be taken to be $E_{max}=15$, and the low energy boundary to be $E_{max}=0.01$ for the cases considered in this paper unless explicitly indicated.
+This high energy boundary condition will enable an accurate solution of the ion distribution for the energies of interest for evaluating the fusion reactivity for hot spots with temperatures of at least two keV.
 With regard to the low energy boundary, while the test-particle collision operator will not be quantitatively accurate at energies comparable to the thermal energy, the test-particle collision operator described by Eq. (\ref{eq:ME2}) does recover a Maxwellian distribution in the limit of high collisionality.
-Since the ion distribution will be nearly Maxwellian at low energies for the Knudsen numbers considered in this work ($K^{hs}_n \leq 0.2$), the test-particle collision operator will provide a sufficiently accurate approximation for the ion distribution for the purposes of computing the fusion reactivity.
-For an accurate calculation of other closure quantities such as the heat flux, plasma viscosity, or momentum and energy exchange rates, which are strongly impacted by first order corrections to the Maxwellian, the low energy boundary should be taken to be several times the thermal energy, and then matched to a particle distribution computed from a collisional closure as described in Ref. \cite{tang2014fusion}.
-On the spatial boundaries, $x_{min} = -1$ and $x_{max} = 1$, the ion distribution will be taken to be $f_{a0}$.
+For an accurate calculation of closure quantities such as the heat flux, plasma viscosity, or momentum and energy exchange rates, which are strongly impacted by first order corrections to the Maxwellian, the low energy boundary should be taken to be several times the thermal energy, and then the tail distribution matched to a particle distribution computed from a collisional closure as described in Ref. \cite{tang2014fusion}.
+On the spatial boundaries, $x_{min}$ and $x_{max}$, the ion distribution will be taken to be $f_{a0}$.